KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-api.md

 ::: tip

 - Buy and sell methods always create the `taker` order first.
 A `taker` order must pay a `dexfee` during the swap as it is taking liquidity from the market.
-The `dexfee` is calculated as "`0.0001 TAKER COIN` or `1/777th` the size of the desired order, whichever is greater".
+The `dexfee` is calculated as the greater of either "`0.0001 TAKER COIN` or `1/777th` the size of the desired order".
 If your `GoodTillCancelled` order is not matched in 30 seconds, the order is automatically converted to a `maker` request and stays on the orderbook until the request is matched or cancelled.
 To always act as a maker, please use the [setprice](../../../basic-docs/atomicdex/atomicdex-api.html#setprice) method.
 - To prevent a user from making trades in which the transaction fees may end up costing a significant portion of the value of the trade, we have set a lower limit( `0.00777` ) to the value of a trade.
 See the description of the `volume` argument for more info.

 :::